Bob Rowley

-Eldwood Robert Rowley (born September 16, 1941), is an American retired football linebacker.
+Elwood Robert Rowley (September 16, 1941 – May 26, 2013) was an American football linebacker.
 After playing college football for Virginia, he was a member of Pittsburgh Steelers in 1963 and the New York Jets in 1964.

 Early life

 Rowley was born in Somerset, Pennsylvania, and attended Fort Hill High School.
 He then attended the University of Virginia where he played for the Cavaliers football team from 1960 to 1962.

-Career
+Professional career

 Rowley later played professional football in the United Football League (UFL) for the Wheeling Ironmen in 1963, in the NFL for the Pittsburgh Steelers in 1963, and in the AFL for the New York Jets in 1964.
 He appeared in a total of nine NFL and AFL games.